 Following key activities were conducted during the event that exposed the attendees to new UX concepts and fresh approach to UX design:

-In addition to the UX event, a UX workshop was conducted, which aimed at explaining the UX design process, in detail, keeping the ‘Design’ aspect of UX completely untouched.
+In addition to the event, a workshop was conducted, which aimed at explaining the UX design process, in detail, keeping the ‘Design’ aspect of UX completely untouched.

 The focus was on the Discovery and Conceptual Design phases, not the Detailed Design phase, which comes into picture much later.